Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Desember 2024 22.24.21 UTC
+- WIB: Kamis, 26 Desember 2024 23.29.18 UTC
-- WITA: Kamis, 26 Desember 2024 23.24.21 UTC
+- WITA: Jumat, 27 Desember 2024 00.29.18 UTC
-- WIT: Jumat, 27 Desember 2024 00.24.21 UTC
+- WIT: Jumat, 27 Desember 2024 01.29.18 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational